 Big life changes happen to everyone.
 We get promoted, we lose jobs, we find new ones.
 All of this impacts how much we’re able to pay when it comes to things like child support.
 There’s an image of the deadbeat dad, that he’s some guy who doesn’t care enough to support his kids.
 More often than that, however, the reality is more about the ability to pay rather than the desire.
 And oftentimes, that’s the result of a lost job or a sudden drop in income.

-Rick Jones, one of our founders, regularly appears on the Danny Bonaduce and Sarah Morning Show.
-On the air, he answers family law questions from the audience.
+Rick Jones, one of our founders, regularly appears on 101.5 KZOK FM, he answers family law questions from the audience.

 One recent topic covers this territory.
 A listener became, by his own admission, a deadbeat dad when a significant change in income affected his ability to make his full child support payments.